Hiroyuki Fujita (2024)

 Dr. Hiroyuki Fujita is the Founder, President, CEO and Chairman of the Board of Quality Electrodynamics (QED), a global developer and manufacturer of Magnetic Resonance Imaging (MRI) technology.
 He is the author of 16 patents and has published more than 40 scientific papers and abstracts.
 Dr. Fujita serves as Adjunct Full Professor of Physics, Department of Physics, and Radiology, Department of Radiology, School of Medicine, at Case Western Reserve University in Ohio, and Adjunct Full Professor, School of Information Technology and Electrical Engineering at The University of Queensland, Australia.
 Dr. Fujita is a Senior Fellow of the International Society for Magnetic Resonance in Medicine.

 Dr. Fujita has served or currently sits on the Board of Directors and Board of Trustees for numerous organizations, including The Musical Arts Association that governs The Cleveland Orchestra, The Cleveland Foundation and chairs its Finance and Administration Committee, Cleveland Clinic Hillcrest Hospital and also on its Quality, Safety and Patient Experience Committee, The U.S.-Japan Council Board of Councilors, The Great Lakes Science Center, Global Cleveland and Hawken School.
 He also serves on the President’s Visiting Committee, International Visiting Committee and the Inamori Center of Ethics and Excellence Advisory Board at Case Western Reserve University.
-Dr. Fujita served two terms on the U.S. Manufacturing Council for the U.S. Secretary of Commerce, sat on its U.S. Tax and Export subcommittee and is the Co-Chair of the Energy Policy Subcommittee.
+Dr. Fujita served two terms on the U.S. Manufacturing Council for U.S. Secretary of Commerce, Penny Pritzker, during the Obama Administration, sat on its U.S. Tax and Export subcommittee, and co-chaired its Energy Policy Subcommittee.

 Dr. Fujita is a frequent invited lecturer at various institutions, organizations and conferences for national and international audiences.
 In addition, Dr. Fujita published his autobiography, “A Pathfinder” from Shogakukan, Japan, in October, 2013.